Pennsylvania Fly Fishing 3 min read

 Hickory Falls in Pennsylvania

-Named as one of Pennsylvania’s 25 Must See State Parks by the Pennsylvania Department of Conservation and Natural Resources, Hickory Run State Park is sure to leave an impression.
+The Pennsylvania Department of Conservation and Natural Resources named Hickory Run State Park one of its 25 Must-See State Parks, and it is sure to leave an impression.

 Hickory Run is teeming with wild brown and brook trout.
-The stream is well-protected from the sun by an overhead canopy of trees, so you’ll stay cool even if you are fishing during the hottest summer months.
+The stream is well-protected from the sun by an overhead canopy of trees, so you’ll stay cool even when fishing during the hottest summer months.

 Hickory Run also boasts an excellent aquatic insect population and a beautiful waterfall.